catgoose/nvim/README.md

 If you have any questions about how something works, don't hesitate to open an issue or send me a message!

-## Current WIP

-Migrating from none-ls to conform and nvim-lint

 ## Screenshot

 ### Heirline